Airport wheelchair services are GREAT. Use them. You will be very glad you did.

 They will wheel you through to your gate like a queen.
 Helps me immensely!!
 Also speeds up getting through TSA.
 Let them know you need one at your arrival gate.
 They ask for no documentation to prove you need one.
 You just need to ask.
 I’ve done this twice now.
 The first time I had to emotionally process asking for help.
 Now I can’t believe I didn’t do it earlier!
 You deserve it!!
 That may be the biggest lesson in it for me.
 Happy Travels! – BAZ

-For me the most important thing about flying is: never take one step.
+The most important thing: never take one step.
 Be in the wheelchair from the minute you get out of the car, to the minute you are in the car on the other end.
 (I did probably take few steps to my seat on the plane to go to the bathroom but that is it).
 They may try to ask you to go to a ticket counter to request the wheelchair, or to leave you at the gate so you can walk the runway to the plane yourself, so it’s just a matter of saying: “I cannot walk there I need a wheelchair.”
 It is really easy to think, “OK, it’s not far, I’ll try it” and then wind up overexerting and getting sick the next day. – YO

 Flying was easier than I was expecting.
 I thought I would be really sick after the plane, but I was OK.
 I have visited my family a few times this way.
 Once I arrive, I do not try to go out at all and I never plan a trip for less than 30 days, so I have enough recovery time to make the trip home. – PA